Brattleboro Retreat: Treatment methods

 The Brattleboro Retreat has been known throughout its history for adhering to the concepts of moral treatment while integrating advanced methods of care.
 The administration established the following "firsts" among psychiatric hospitals in the U.S.: patient-produced newspaper, bowling alley, chapel, theater, gymnasium, recreation fields, patient chorus, book discussion groups, outing club, working hospital dairy farm, patient-managed enterprises, and the first swimming pool at a U.S. psychiatric hospital.

 Patients enjoyed frequent outings and the community would often join the patients for events.
 The facility has some secure units but is not separated from the community by fencing.
 Many aspects of the Brattleboro Retreat's medical care and physical design have been adopted by hospitals around the world.

 The retreat cautiously approached modern treatment methods such as electroconvulsive therapy ("ECT") and utilized them in a fairly limited capacity.
 Today the retreat's ECT clinic is closed.
 Most patients have enjoyed a greater degree of freedom than at other institutions, with windowed bedrooms instead of cells or cages.
 Due to rapid construction, patients had large private rooms even as overcrowding became an issue at other hospitals, leading many historians to conclude that the Brattleboro Retreat is among few long-established psychiatric hospitals with an unblemished history.
 This dignity ended for many patients when state hospitals began to be built.
 Many long-term patients feared leaving their beloved home and tried to avoid transfer to state facilities.
 Unfortunately, some were relocated to new state hospitals against their wishes.
 This decrease in patient census was compounded by the loss of patients due to the development of mood stabilizing drugs.
 The hospital has used this open capacity for new programs such as specialty schools and outpatient resources.
-Recent innovative programs include a new inpatient unit for LGBT individuals and people comfortable with LGBT individuals, and a partial hospital/residential program for uniformed service professionals (corrections, fire, first responders, military, and police).

 The hospital lacks the historical stigma associated with some psychiatric institutions due to its consistent focus on patients' individuality and fair treatment.
 A full staff of doctors, psychologists, psychiatric nurses, social workers, and other medical personnel continue this tradition of patient care.